trubrics/streamlit-feedback/README.md

 # streamlit-feedback

-Streamlit component that allows you to collect user feedback in your apps
+Streamlit component that allows you to collect user feedback in your apps.

 ## Install